Eliada Home

 Eliada Home is a national historic district located near Asheville, Buncombe County, North Carolina.
-The district originally encompassed 10 contributing buildings and 3 contributing sites associated with a youth home complex in suburban Asheville.
-Of the original 10, only 5 remain.
-They included the early residential, administrative, and agricultural buildings of the home as well as a residence, a tabernacle site, a log guest cabin, and a cemetery.
+The district originally encompassed ten contributing buildings and three contributing sites associated with a youth home complex in suburban Asheville.
+Of the original ten, only five remain.
+They include the early residential, administrative, and agricultural buildings of the home as well as a residence, a tabernacle site, a log guest cabin, and a cemetery.
 The primary buildings were the Main Building (built in 1915, but is no longer extant) and the Allred Cottage (1930).
 The buildings included representative examples of the Colonial Revival, Bungalow, Bungalow/craftsman, and Tudor Revival styles.

 It was listed on the National Register of Historic Places in 1993.

+Modern use

+The Eliada Home site is used as the headquarters of the non-profit child services agency Eliada.
+Eliada began as an orphanage in 1905, and began to provide foster care services some years later.
+Now, Eliada offers both foster and educational services for children in North Carolina.